niisar/tsbook/InstallationandGettingStarted/InstallationandSetup.md

 **Step 3:** After the installation is complete you can check Typescript version.
 Type following command in same Command Prompt `tsc --version`

 ![tsc version](tsversion.PNG)

+### Setup Typescript for Visual Studio Code

+**Step 1:** Make sure we have already installed visual studio code in our machine.
+If not we can download one from following website [https://code.visualstudio.com](https://code.visualstudio.com)

+**Step 2:** Once Visual Studio Code installed in your machine.
+Open Visual Studio Code

+**Step 3:** Create Directory `D:\TypeScript-WorkSpace`

+**Step 4:** Open Visual and Point to the directory we have created just now.